jonagray/python/data-structures/linkedList.md

       while cur and index > 0:
           cur = cur.next
           index -= 1
-      if cur and cur != cur.next and index == 0: # We need all 3 conditions so that we don't accidentally go "out of bounds to the last node" next, prev = cur.next, cur.prev # Save the references for the next and previous node next.prev = prev # Change pointer of next to point to the previous node prev.next = next # Change pointer of previous node's next pointer to the next node
+      if cur and cur != cur.next and index == 0:
+          next, prev = cur.next, cur.prev
+          next.prev = prev
+          prev.next = next
 ```
+* We need all 3 conditions so that we don't accidentally go "out of bounds to the last node"
+* Save the references for the next and previous node
+* Change pointer of next to point to the previous node
+* Change pointer of previous node's next pointer to the next node

 ### addAtHead and addAtTail